beaconsproject/movement_explorer/docs/overview.md

 #### Download data

-- Download a GeoPackage of the seasonal and home ranges and movement corridor boundaries created by the app, as well as the input spatial layers (e.g., linear and areal disturbances).
+- Download a GeoPackage containig the seasonal and home ranges and movement corridor boundaries created by the app, as well as the input spatial layers (e.g., linear and areal disturbances).